zach28attack/TwitterClone/README.md

 My current list of tasks to compleete are...

-• add user profile picture and file upload functionality
+• add user profile picture and image upload functionality ✅

 • add search bar functionality